 Enjoy Close Encounters with These Gentle Giants off Mexico's Pacific Coast

-- Spend unhurried hours, on three separate excursions, among the humpback whales that come to Banderas Bay to mate and birth their young
+- On three separate excursions, spend unhurried hours among the humpback whales that come to Banderas Bay to mate and birth their young

-- On a sunset boat excursion, locate male whales and record their distinctive songs, which are often repeated for hours
+- On a sunset boat excursion, we locate male whales and record their distinctive, otherworldly songs, which are often repeated for hours on end

-- Visit a crocodile conservation program at a lagoon reserve that’s also an important habitat for water birds
+- Look for dolphins and sea turtles, too, and visit a crocodile conservation program at a lagoon reserve that’s also an important habitat for waterbirds

 Why Travel with Nat Hab?